marcgg/marcgg.github.com/_posts/2015-08-27-deadlines-estimates-software-startup.md

 ** Estimates are just a way to communicate** the difficulty and duration of a task inside and outside a team.
 You don't need to do it all the time, and they do not commit the developer to anything.
 An estimate is absolutely not a deadline.

-** Real deadlines are real life date constraints** applied on the project.
-They just appear and the team needs to deal with it.
-Companies should strive to remove them altogether from their path, but sometimes it's impossible because of external factors (competition, vendors, states...).
-If a company is constantly under external deadlines, there might be a larger problem happening.
+** Real deadlines are real life date constraints** applied to the project.
+They simply appear and the team needs to deal with it.
+Companies should strive to remove them altogether from their path, but sometimes it's impossible to do so because of external factors (competition, vendors, states, laws...).
+If a company is constantly under external deadlines, there might be a larger problem at work.

 ** We should acknowledge that there are fake deadlines **.
 They are the reason everyone is so annoyed at the very concept of deadlines and estimates.
 These artificial dates bring no value to the project and produce stress while reducing quality.

 ## Why Is This Happening?

 First, a lot of developers experienced situations that made them very suspicious of both deadlines and estimates.
-For instance be subjected to painful top down management styles leading to forced unrealistic deadlines or estimates taken as deadlines.
+For instance, be subjected to painful top down management styles leading to forced unrealistic deadlines or estimates taken as deadlines.
 You have to understand that some managers treat developers as if they were a poorly qualified workforce, only good at setting up printers and typing.
 Why would they have anything to contribute to the project management process?

 There are also sales persons that love to promise impossible features to clients and passing on the blame to the technical team.
 "You have to do it by the end of next week, we already billed the client - I don't care that it's not possible".

 <div class="image-wrapper" style="text-align: center"><img src="/assets/blog/toxic_dilbert.gif" style="padding: 20px; width: 600px;"/></div>

 Obviously I'm not saying that all managers are like that, or that all sales persons do this.
-My point is that's what a lot of developers experienced and now we have a situation where they cringe when someone pronounces the word "deadline".
+That is just what a lot of developers experienced and now we have a situation where they cringe when someone pronounces the word "deadline".

 ## What Are Estimates Exactly?

 Before starting, I need to clarify something that most people miss and is crucial for the rest of this article: an estimate is nothing more than an educated guess.
 It's not a deadline, it's not a binding contract.
 A developer saying "It should take me around 3 days to complete this" is not saying "this will be done in precisely 3 days, you can count on it".
+An estimate is also not a negotiation, it's just about communicating how long something might take given a set of constraints.

 Once you use this definition, it becomes obvious that it is perfectly fine to overshoot an estimate and no one should get blamed.

 In my experience it often happens that estimates are mistaken for commitments, mostly because of misunderstandings.
-If both parties don't communicate well enough, there is a huge room for interpretation and we end up with situation where an estimate becomes a deadline in the eyes of one person and not the other.
+If both parties don't communicate well enough, there is a huge room for interpretation and we end up with situations where an estimate becomes a deadline in the eyes of one person and not the other.

-> "You told me it should take you 3 weeks, so the client will be expecting the project to be done in 3 weeks."
+> "You told me it should take you 3 weeks, therefore the client will be expecting the project to be done in 3 weeks."

 It's the responsibility of all parties involved to make sure that these conversations are crystal clear.
-For instance it should be obvious that any change in scope or quality requirements invalidates entirely any estimate.
+For instance it should be obvious that any changes made to scope or quality requirements invalidate entirely any estimate.

 ## Estimates And Clear Communication